lemonce/lemonce.net/source/docs/guide/index.md

 ---
 **create in menu bar**

-You can create new test cases from the toolbar or use the shortcut key `CTRL+N`, and you need to create a path to save each test case.
+You can create new test cases from the toolbar or use the shortcut key <button>CTRL+N</button>, and you need to create a path to save each test case.

 **create in case editor tool bar**